 Address: Building 1 – 4802 Glacier Lane, Whistler, BC V8E 0C2.

 You will be contacted directly by staff at WB Staff Housing (known as HOUSE) before you arrive, likely in October.
 They will have you sign up online with them and pay your deposit and first month’s rent to them directly.
-Note this will cover your rent for a month AFTER the initial 4 weeks of the program.
 You will also confirm with them your arrival date, and if you have a room share request etc you should communicate that to them directly.
+Otherwise we will group you with other WBSSU program participants.

 Check in – when you arrive in Whistler you should make your way to Staff housing administration building immediately to check in.
 Note that this is on the mountainside – great for skiing out in the mornings but not worth attempting to walk up there with your gear and luggage!
 Book the door-to-door shuttle or take a taxi from the bus loop.